ziap/ziap.github.io/content/blog/parallel-array/index.md

 Only the first operation is unique to this data structure, so I mostly focused on it.
 I decided to call it `view`, as we are "viewing" into the underlying layout of the array.
-Using previous example, here's how I'd like to use this
+Using the previous example, here's how I'd like to use this operation:
-operation:

 ```ts
 const {x, y, hp} = monsters.view()